upnext/blekit-android/README.md

 This library is dependant on [Radius Networks's Android IBeacon Library](https://github.com/RadiusNetworks/android-ibeacon-service	).

 ## Problems
-Describle problems with Android BLE RSSI.
+Describe problems with Android BLE RSSI.

 ##License

 This software is available under the MIT license, allowing you to use the library in your applications.

-If you want to help with the open source project, contact blekit@up-next.com
+If you would like to contribute to the open source project, contact blekit@up-next.com

 *Copyright (c) 2014 UP-NEXT.
 All rights reserved. http://www.up-next.com*